Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: Per ARM guidelines, if `subscriptionId` is used anywhere as a path parameter, it must always be defined as global parameter. `api-version` is almost always an input parameter in any ARM spec and must also be defined as a global parameter.

-**Why the rule is important**: To reduce duplication, maintain consistent structure in ARM specifications, and ensure `subscriptionId` and `api-version` are created as client properties in the generated code.
+**Why the rule is important**: To reduce duplication, maintain consistent structure in ARM specifications.

+**Impact on generated code**: `subscriptionId` and `api-version` are created as client properties in the generated code.

 **How to fix the violation**: Ensure `subscriptionId` and `api-version` are declared in the global parameters section of the document.